Connector Building Best Practices

 Step 2: Authentication

 Once the crawler has validated the configuration information, it should authenticate and connect to the content repository you want to crawl.
-Implementing the authentication step may be complex if there are multiple scenarios to handle, i.e., multiple ways to log in to your repository.
+Implementing the authentication step may be complex if there are multiple scenarios to handle, that is, multiple ways to log in to your repository.
 As a result, testing how the crawler authenticates early in the project is a good idea.

 Step 3: Iteration